MindscapeHQ/raygun4wordpress/README.md

 ### From Wordpress Plugin Directory

-Add Raygun4Wordpress from the official plugin repository using your admin panel [here](http://profiles.wordpress.org/mindscapehq).
+Add it from the official repository using your admin panel - the plugin is available [here](http://wordpress.org/plugins/raygun4wp/).

 ## Usage